 1. Coronado Central Beach (at the iconic Hotel Del Coronado)

 The beach is flat with an unusually broad (for San Diego) strip of sand between the boardwalk and ocean, which means even on busy days, it’s possible to spread out on this sandy beach.

-Popular activities: This is by far one of San Diego’s best beaches because there is so much to do.):
+Popular activities (This is by far one of San Diego’s best beaches because there is so much to do.):

-- Tide pooling in front of the Hotel Del Coronado (during winter low tides (on our list for best San Diego tide pools)
+- Tide pooling in front of the Hotel del Coronado during winter low tides (on our list for best San Diego tide pools)

 - Boogie boarding